 Leaders Lab

-Now in its second year, Leaders Lab—a program of the Hawai‘i Leadership Forum—has evolved into a dynamic platform for leaders to strengthen their leadership capacity in response to today’s complex challenges.
-Designed as annual, one-day immersive experiences for three years, each lab convenes approximately 20 participants to engage in collective learning, peer exchange, and personal growth to deepen their leadership practice in the values of kuleana, kūlana, ʻāina, and community.
+Since launching in 2024, Leaders Lab—a program of the Hawai‘i Leadership Forum—has evolved into a dynamic platform for leaders to strengthen their leadership capacity in response to today’s complex challenges.
+The three one-day immersive labs convene 15-20 participants to engage in collective learning, peer exchange, and personal growth to deepen their leadership practice in the values of kuleana, kūlana, ʻāina, and community.

-In Fall 2025, Leaders Lab will expand to the neighbor islands with new county-specific labs on Kaua‘i, Maui, and Hawai‘i Island.
-This next step honors the diverse strengths and needs of leaders throughout the islands and reflects the program’s commitment to cultivating place-based leadership.
-Applications for Neighbor Island Leaders Labs will be accepted from Monday, July 7 through 12:00 Noon HST on Friday, August 1, 2025.
+In 2025, Leaders Lab began expanding to the neighbor islands with county-specific labs on Maui, Hawai‘i Island, and starting in 2026, Kaua‘i.
+This latest step honors the diverse strengths and needs of leaders throughout the islands and reflects the program’s commitment to cultivating place-based leadership.

-In alignment with the program’s long-term vision, Leaders Lab will also launch the next component of its three-part leadership development journey.
-The 99 participants from the 2024 Leaders Labs will be invited to participate in the first of two annual follow-on labs within their original thematic groups.
+In alignment with the program’s long-term vision, Leaders Lab continues to move toward the next component of its three-part leadership development journey.
+The five thematic Leaders Labs will convene for their third and final lab in 2026.
+Leaders Lab on Maui and Leaders Lab on Hawai‘i Island participants will experience their second and third labs in 2026.
+Leaders Lab on Kaua‘i will launch their first Lab in February 2026, with follow-on labs taking place later in 2026 and 2027.
 These continuation labs are designed to foster sustained connection, collective growth, and deeper alignment with community priorities over time.
-No additional applications will be accepted for these follow-on labs.

 First Lab